matrix-org/matrix-spec-proposals/proposals/3967-device-signing-upload-uia.md

 suggestions to reintroduce a grace period (e.g after initial device login) or just mandate it entirely for these old existing accounts.
 This would negatively impact usability because:
  - it introduces temporal variability which becomes difficult to debug.
+Not all users would be subject to these timers/mandates.
+As a result, it needs to be possible to detect in a bug report if the client is one of these special cases, and this is hard to do reliably, particularly when bug reports from other servers are involved.
+The kinds of bugs being debugged are typically around encryption, where there are complex interactions between different devices and continually changing server-side state.
+These kinds of bugs are incredibly time-sensitive as it is, and adding more temporal variability makes it even harder to debug correctly.
  - it introduces configuration variability which becomes difficult to debug.
 It's not clear what the grace period should actually be.
 Anything less than 1 hour risks catching initial x-signing requests from users who are on particularly awful networks.